mrdbourke/zero-to-mastery-ml/README.md

 Welcome!
 This repository contains all of the code, notebooks, images and other materials related to the [Zero to Mastery Machine Learning Course on Udemy](https://dbourke.link/mlcourse) and [zerotomastery.io](https://dbourke.link/ZTMmlcourse).

-As the course is still being developed, it's still a work in progress (plenty more to come!).

 If you'd like to see anything in particular, please send me an email: [daniel@mrdbourke.com](mailto:daniel@mrdbourke.com) or leave an issue.

 ## What this course focuses on